benswift/extempore-sublime/README.md

 # Extempore-Sublime

-A Sublime Text 2 plugin for [Extempore](https://github.com/digego/extempore).
+A Sublime Text 2 and 3 plugin for [Extempore](https://github.com/digego/extempore).
 The plugin provides syntax highlighting, as well as some commands and keybindings for connecting to and working with a running Extempore process.